-To evaluate their video tender doc or proposal for individuality, check how many times your company name is individually used in an individual contextual way.
-That’ll give you an idea if how much specific thought has gone into your company video project, and how much is simply boilerplate to be hashed up for every video client.
+To evaluate their video tender doc or proposal for individuality, ie, no boilerplating, check how many times your organisation's name is individually used, in an individual contextual way.
+That’ll give you an idea if how much specific thought has gone into your video project, and how much is simply boilerplate to be hashed up for every video client.

 > Ask how much of the tender is generic and how much is specific to you

 While it’s obviously good sense to ask to see samples of video work similar to your business or from your business sector, it’s good idea to ask to see very recent video work from the last month or two.
 Then you’ll know what’s bubbling in their pot – or not!